Ajay Kumar Bhalla

 Ajay Kumar Bhalla (born 26 November 1960) is a retired Indian bureaucrat and IAS officer of 1984 batch who is currently serving as the 19th Governor of Manipur from January 2025.
-He is also acting as Governor of Nagaland as additional charge from August 2025.
+He also acted as Governor of Nagaland as additional charge from August 2025 to March 2026.
 He previously served as the Home secretary of India having assumed the office on 23 August 2019, succeeding Rajiv Gauba. from Assam Meghalaya cadre.
 He served as Home Secretary of India for around five years there till 22 August 2024.
 He hails from Jalandhar, Punjab, India.

 In December 2024 Bhalla was appointed as Manipur Governor.
-In August 2025 he was also given with the additional charge of Nagaland Governor.
+In August 2025 he was also given with the additional charge of Nagaland Governor and served in that position till 13 March 2026.

 Early life and education

-Ajay Kumar Bhalla was born on 26 November 1960 in Jalandhar, Punjab,India.
+Ajay Kumar Bhalla was born on 26 November 1960 in Jalandhar, Punjab, India.
 Before pursuing higher studies, he completed his early education in Punjab.
 Bhalla obtained his Master of Science degree in botany from the University of Delhi.
 He further enhanced his academic qualifications by earning a Master of Business Administration (MBA) degree from the University of Queensland in Brisbane, Australia.
+He received his M.Phil. degree in Social Sciences from Panjab University.

 Career

-Ajay Kumar Bhalla is a 1984-batch Indian Administrative Service (IAS) officer of the Assam-Meghalaya cadre.
+Bhalla is a 1984-batch Indian Administrative Service (IAS) officer of the Assam-Meghalaya cadre.